-New Covid-19 virus variants: Viruses constantly change through mutation, and new variants of a virus are expected to occur over time.
+New variants of the virus that causes COVID-19: Viruses constantly change through mutation, and new variants of a virus are expected to occur over time.
 Multiple variants of the virus that causes COVID-19 have been documented and circulating globally during this pandemic.
-These variants seem to spread more
+These variants seem to spread more easily and quickly than other variants, which may lead to more cases of COVID-19:

-- The United Kingdom (UK), identified a variant called B.1.1.7 (WHO label; Alpha) with a large number of mutations in the fall of 2020.
+- The United Kingdom (UK), identified a variant called B.1.1.7 with a large number of mutations in the fall of 2020.
 This variant spreads more easily and quickly than other variants.
-Currently authorized vaccines do work against this variant.
-These vaccines are particularly effective against severe illness, hospitalization, and death. - In South Africa, another variant called B.1.351 emerged independently of B.1.1.7 (WHO label; Beta).
-Originally detected in early October 2020, B.1.351 shares some mutations with B.1.1.7.Currently authorized vaccines do work against this variant. - In Brazil, a variant called P.1 (WHO label; Gamma) emerged that was first identified in travelers from Brazil, who were tested during routine screening at an airport in Japan, in early January 2021.Certain monoclonal antibody treatments are less effective against this variant however currently authorized vaccines do work and effective. - In India, a new variant named B.1.617 (WHO label; Delta) was first detected in late October 2020.
+In January 2021, experts in the UK reported that this variant may be associated with an increased risk of death compared to other variant viruses. - In South Africa, another variant called B.1.351 emerged independently of B.1.1.7.
+Originally detected in early October 2020, B.1.351 shares some mutations with B.1.1.7.

+- In Brazil, a variant called P.1 emerged that was first identified in travelers from Brazil, who were tested during routine screening at an airport in Japan, in early January 2021. - In India, a new variant named B.1.617 was first detected in late October 2020.
 Later on, experts have identified three subtypes, or sub lineages: B.1.617.1, B.1.617.2, and B.1.617.3.
 Infections happen with this variant in only a small proportion of people who are fully vaccinated.
-Preliminary evidence suggests that fully vaccinated people who do become infected with the Delta variant can spread the viral infection to others.
+Preliminary evidence suggests that fully vaccinated people who do become infected with the Delta variant can spread the viral infection to others. - The B.1.1.529 variant (WHO label: Omicron) was first reported to WHO from South Africa on 24 November 2021(10).
+Infection with this variant causes milder symptoms with a very low hospitalization rate in fully vaccinated people. - All above mentioned variants are prevalent in Pakistan.